tari/llvm-sys.rs/README.md

  * Dynamic/static linking preferences `prefer-dynamic`, `force-dynamic`,
    `prefer-static`, `force-static`.
 Only one may be specified, indicating how LLVM should be linked.
-If none are enabled, `force-static` is assumed (matching the behavior of older version of llvm-sys that did not support dynamic linking).
+If none are enabled, `prefer-static` is assumed.
+   (Prior to crate version `181.2`, the default linking behavior is `force-static`.)

    With dynamic linking, the crate will link against a LLVM shared library (a .dll on Windows, .so on Linux and so forth) which must be available at